 I resist the temptation and sit at the edge of the trees to turn my attention to my bokit, which immediately catches the interest of one of the friendly little goats who seem to inhabit the grove.
 I lose the battle of wills and agree to share the remains of my sandwich with the determined nanny goat.
 She makes short work of it, brown paper wrapper included.
 An efficient way to deal with litter.
 She moves on after that as I regretfully leaves this small corner of Eden.
 I am have one more destination in mind before returning to the ship.

 Napoleon Didn’t Sleep Here

 It’s another 10-minute uphill walk to Fort Napoléon.
 Built on a high bluff in 1867 to replace an earlier fortified lookout, the fort was named in honor of the then ruler of France, Napoleon III (nephew of the famous Emperor).
-The monarch never visited there, nor did the fort ever served in battle.
-It was was instead used as a penitentiary in the late 19th century and again during World War II.
+The monarch never visited here, nor did the fort ever served in battle.
+It was instead used as a penitentiary in the late 19th century and again during World War II.
 It is now a museum dedicated to Les Saintes’ history, culture, and environment.
 It is surrounded by a botanical garden of local succulent plants, and home to a colony of iguanas.
-While the fort may have been of strategic importance during colonial times, today it is mainly its spectacular panoramic view that makes it worth the climb.
+While the fort may have been of strategic importance during colonial times, today it’s mainly its spectacular panoramic view that makes it worth the climb.

 Good to Know

 - Getting there — Located on the main island of Guadeloupe, Pointe-à-Pitre International Airport has daily non-stop flights from Paris, France, as well as regular flights from a few European Union countries and U.S. East Coast cities (most notably Miami).
 From Pointe-à-Pitre, there is regular ferry service throughout the day to Le Bourg.